oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-plsql/setup-workshop-environment/setup-workshop-environment.md

 7. In the **Configure the database** section, accept the default selections as follows:

+       * **Always Free:** An Always Free database is especially useful for development and trying new features.
+You can deploy an Always Free instance in an Always Free account or a paid account.
+The only option you can specify in an Always Free database is the database version.
+For this lab, we recommend that you leave the **Always Free** option disabled unless you are in an Always Free account.
        * **Choose database version:** Accept the default selection.
        * **ECPU count:** **`2`**.
        * **Complete auto scaling:** Leave the checkbox checked (default).